 - Bake at 400 F for 15 minutes.

-- Lower the temperature in the oven to 350 (but don't remove the bread).
-Cover the bread with foil to prevent over browning.
+- Lower the temperature in the oven to 350 (without removing the bread from the oven) but quickly open the oven and cover the bread with foil to prevent over-browning.

 - Cool completely and store wrapped in plastic wrap or a zip top bag to keep it fresh.